History of Harringay (1750–1880): Harringay House

 It is a proud situation; the ascent which had been gradual, easy and delightful, is now observed from the fine table-land on the summit, to be a very elevated situation, commanding an extensive prospect over the diversified scenery of the lovely country by which it is encompassed on all sides…..diversified, with wood, water and buildings.

 The conservatory and greenhouse, attached to the mansion are 120 ft long by 18 wide and 16 high: forming the two sides of a square…..In the centre area large camellia trees ….also acacias of sorts, limes, citrona (sic), cytissus, eucalyptus and epacris….The whole is heated by hot water, and forms a delightful promenade at all seasons….To the south front, on the pleasure grounds, are evergreen oaks, a tulip tree, and a handsome variegated holly… with a pleasant view of the bright waters of the New River winding through the valley.
 To the right are the noble magnolia trees that have contributed to the celebrity of this place…

-Through the grove, that protects the mansion from the west and surly north winds, are pleasant walks that traverse the grounds and communicate with the kitchen garden.
-Large evergreen trees and shrubs fringe this plantation, and produce shelter and other effects not to be disregarded in scenes of extent and of grandeur.
-The kitchen garden, about 1 acre and half-walled in, is seated on a sloping bank and furnished with a peach house and vinery pit 40 ft long, and vinery pit 40 ft long, and another pit of the same length for strawberries.
+Through the grove, that protects the mansion from the west and surly north winds, are walks that traverse the grounds.
+Large evergreen trees and shrubs fringe this plantation, and produce shelter and other effects.
+The kitchen garden, about 1 acre and half-walled in, is seated on a sloping bank and furnished with a peach house, a vinery pit 40 ft long, and another pit of the same length for strawberries.